Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 If you want to experience Greece at its best, or perhaps at its craziest, visit during the Greek Easter.
 There are several weird customs that Greeks take for granted, but tourists are amazed with, and understandably so.

 Who in their right minds would put up whole lambs on the spit, and use up all their insides in a soup?
-Not everyone’s taste (literally)!
+Not everyone’s taste – literally!
+Definitely not mine!

 F for Food